simonw/til/cloudflare/workers-github-oauth.md

 ## Adding error handling

-That code Claude wrote is missing an important detail: error handling.
+The initial code that Claude wrote was missing an important detail: error handling.
 If the GitHub API returns an error - e.g. because the `?code=` is invalid - the page won't reflect that to the user.

 I pasted in the code and prompted: